-What We Do What We Don't Do Conduct an annual review of our compensation strategy, including a review of our compensation-related risk profile X Allow our executives to hedge, sell short or hold derivative instruments tied to our shares (other than options issued by us) Mandate meaningful share ownership requirements for our executives X Allow our executives or directors to pledge Company shares Maintain a claw-back policy that allows for the forfeiture, recovery or adjustment of incentive compensation paid to executives due to a material misstatement of financial results X Have pre-arranged individual severance agreements or special change-in-control compensation agreements with any Executive Officers; however, subject to the limitations under the Minder Ordinance pursuant to which severance cannot be paid to members of our Executive Management Team, our executives are eligible for severance and change-in-control provisions pursuant to our policies Base incentive payments on quantitative metrics Х Maintain single-trigger change-in-control provisions or change-in-control gross-ups Maintain compensation plans designed to align our executive compensation program with long-term shareholder interests X Link long-term incentive compensation to both relative and absolute performance metrics X Provide any payments or reimbursements for tax equalization Deliver one-half (50%) of long-term incentives in performance-based equity awards Pay dividend equivalents on performance share units that have not been earned Retain an independent consultant that does not perform any services for management (i.e., retained by and reporting to our Compensation Committee) v
+What We Do What We Don't Do Conduct an annual review of our compensation strategy, including a review of our compensation-related risk profile X Allow our executives to hedge, sell short or hold derivative instruments tied to our shares (other than options issued by us) \checkmark Mandate meaningful share ownership requirements for our executives \mathbf{X} Allow our executives or directors to pledge Company shares Maintain a clawback policy that allows for the forfeiture, recovery or adjustment of incentive compensation paid to executives due to a material misstatement of financial results \mathbf{X} Have pre-arranged individual severance agreements or special change-in-control compensation agreements with any Executive Officers; however, subject to the limitations under the Minder Ordinance pursuant to which severance cannot be paid to members of our Executive Management Team, our executives are eligible for severance and change-in- control provisions pursuant to our policies \checkmark Base annual and long-term incentive payments on quantitative metrics \mathbf{X} Provide gross-ups for severance payments V Maintain compensation plans designed to align our executive compensation program with long-term shareholder interests \mathbf{X} Guarantee salary increases, non-performance based bonuses or unrestricted equity compensation \checkmark Link long-term incentive compensation to relative performance metrics \mathbf{X} Provide any payments or reimbursements for tax equalization \checkmark Deliver at least 50% of long-term incentives in performance-based equity awards \mathbf{X} Pay dividend equivalents on performance units that have not been earned Retain an independent consultant that does not perform any services for management (i.e. , retained by and reports to our Compensation Committee) \mathbf{X} Offer executive perquisites, effective January 1, 2017 \checkmark Maintain double trigger change-in-control provisions

-INVITATION TO 2016 ANNUAL GENERAL MEETING OF TRANSOCEAN LTD.
+INVITATION TO 2017 ANNUAL GENERAL MEETING OF TRANSOCEAN LTD.

-Thursday, May 12, 2016 5:00 p.m., Swiss Time, at the Lorzensaal Cham, Dorfplatz 3, CH-6330 Cham, Switzerland
+Thursday, May 11, 2017 7:30 p.m., Swiss time, at the Parkhotel Zug, Industriestrasse 14, CH-6304 Zug, Switzerland